Provable Robust Saliency-based Explanations: Details of Experiments

-In Sec. \ref{sec:preliminary}, we briefly introduce the general form of constraints for adversarial attacks against explanations.
-Since defenders can catch adversarial attacks if there are \textit{any} changes in predictions, the attackers must keep \textit{all} predictions, one from the SN, and two from the classifier with respect to the inputs, unchanged during the attacks.
-We formulate it as a constrained optimization problem, Specifically, we denote the primary objective function Eq. (\ref{eq:attack_thick}) which manipulates the explanations as $g_0$, and three constraints used to ensure small predictions changes as $g_1,g_2,g_3$, respectively.
-Here, we use symmetric KL-divergence to measure the changes in predictions before and after perturbations.
-Naturally, we construct a Lagrangian function connecting the objective function and the constraints with the non-negative Lagrange multiplier $\boldsymbol{\gamma}=[\gamma_0, \gamma_1, \gamma_2, \gamma_3] \in \mathbb{R}_+^4$,
+We show the general form of adversarial attacks by a constrained optimization framework for explanations in Sec. \ref{sec:preliminary}.
+Since defenders can catch adversarial attacks if there are \textit{any} changes in predictions, the attackers must keep \textit{all} $S$ predictions unchanged during the attacks, where $S=3$ for SNs and $S=1$ for DNNs.
+We denote the primary objective in Eq. (\ref{eq:attack_general}) manipulating the explanations as $g_0$, and constraints for small prediction changes (measured by KL-divergence) as $g_s, 1 \leq s\leq S$.
+Naturally, we construct a Lagrangian function with the non-negative multiplier $\boldsymbol{\gamma}=[\gamma_0, \gamma_1, \dots, \gamma_S] \in \mathbb{R}_+^{S+1}$:

-Some previous works manually set $\boldsymbol{\gamma}$ as a hyperparameter by experience \cite{dombrowski2019explanations}, which cannot capture the relatives among $g_k$.
-Instead, we care the unsatisfied constraints with higher weights by uplifting $\gamma_k$ with larger $g_k$.
-Thus, we adopt the following constrained optimization methods to update both primal variables $\mathbf{x}$ and dual variables $\boldsymbol{\gamma}$ simultaneously \cite{rony2020augmented,chen2021self}:
+Some previous works manually set $\boldsymbol{\gamma}$ as a hyperparameter by experience \cite{dombrowski2019explanations}, dismissing the relatives among $g_s$.
+Instead, we care about the unsatisfied constraints with higher weights by uplifting $\gamma_s$ with larger $g_s$.
+Thus, we adopt the following methods to update both primal variables $\mathbf{x}$ and dual variables $\boldsymbol{\gamma}$ \cite{rony2020augmented,chen2021self}: